PER22/FlowBoard/README.md

 # Flowboard
-An app that allows users to stay organized by creating project and tasks.
+An app that allows users to stay organized by creating project and adding tasks to them.
+Users can only see the projects that they own or are a teammember of.
+Projects and Tasks both have due dates, priorities, titles, and descriptions.

 # Screenshot